jhonsfran1165/jhonsfran1165/README.md

 I'm Sebastian, Devops engieneer.

-- 🔭 I’m currently working on unprice, as software as a service that hepls you bussiness to interate on prices, datapipelines and kubernetes
+- 🔭 I’m currently working on unprice, as software as a service that helps saas to interate on prices
-- 🌱 I’m currently learning UX/UI, how to architect low latency systems
+- 🌱 I’m currently learning UX/UI, how to architect low latency systems and AI stuff
-- MLOps and Kubernetes
 - 💬 Ask me about any devops practice and saas
 - 📫 How to reach me: jhonsfran@gmail.com